Articles

 >NOTE: use whatever you got as "" from now on

-3. Add the key to server
+3. Add the key to the server

 Green( anon@Client )$ ssh-copy-id